Road to Callow

 Questions clawed at her thoughts, demanding answers she did not possess.
 What was she to do now?
 Who was she to serve?
 Should she search for a new master or forge her own path in this unpredictable world?

 Gently, she clutched the staff her master had gifted her, its iron bells ringing out in the morning light.
 She would cherish this memento always.
-Summoning her strength, Valla began to pack her belongings, determined to return to the capital of Sentoros, to the very place where it all began.
-There, she would find what she was looking for.
+Summoning her strength, Valla gathered her few belongings, determined to return to the Second Kingdom’s capital of Sentoros, to the very place where it all began.
+There, she would find what she was looking for—at least she hoped she would.

 Valla staggered to her feet, her body protesting with every movement.
-The memory of the battle was seared into her mind, the metallic tang of blood and the screams of the dying echoing through her thoughts.
-It was a miracle she had survived at all, her very existence hanging by a thread, dangled on by the Aevum familia.
+The memory of the battle was seared into her mind, the metallic tang of blood lingering on her tongue.
+It was a miracle she had survived at all, her very existence hanging by a thread, allowed to dangle along by the Aevum familia.

-Despite this, Valla had encountered many considerate humans during her travels, struggling to survive in a harsh world, to each their own.
-But the mages were different.
-They regarded her with a thoughtful sense of fascination, drawn to her innate abilities to tap into the arcane.
+Despite this, Valla had encountered many considerate humans during her travels, each struggling to survive in a harsh world in their own way.

 As Valla approached the city of Dventos, she knew she had to be careful.
 She had heard rumors that the guards were on high alert nowadays, their eyes scanning the city’s perimeter for any signs of trouble, no matter how small.